PDC-support/hpc-intro-retired/_episodes/10-tipstricks.md

 exercises: 0
 questions:
   - "What other nice features does SLURM offer?"
-  - "What useful commands can help me use HPC more efficiently?"
+  - "What useful methods can help me use HPC more efficiently?"
 objectives:
   - "Learn about job arrays and job dependencies"
+  - "Pick up some good HPC practices"
 keypoints:
-  - "K1"
-  - "K2"
+  - "Job arrays and dependencies are SLURM features that sometimes come in handy"
+  - "Good practices like organized project directory structure and documented automated workflows help also in HPC work"
 ---

-# SLURM tricks
+# Efficient SLURM usage

 ### Job arrays